 Fact #22: Weird Doctor Techniques

 Doctors in some areas of South America put guinea pig on top of the patient’s body parts.
-Where guinea pig makes some noise is considered as damaged.
-Yes, we live in a weird world.
+When guinea pig makes some noise, it is considered as damaged.

 Fact #23: They Believe in Grooming